 - Biosphere 2, the largest living laboratory in the world, providing scientists with the unique opportunity to explore complex environmental systems and questions

-- James C. Wyant College of Optical Sciences is the largest institute for optics education in the U.S.
+- James C. Wyant College of Optical Sciences is the largest institute for optical sciences education in the U.S.

 - Richard F. Caris Mirror Lab produces the world's largest mirrors for telescopes

-- Original cohort for the All of Us Research Program to accelerate the pursuit of precision health
+- Member of the original cohort for the All of Us Research Program to accelerate the pursuit of precision health

 - Home to the world's largest robotic field scanner at the Maricopa Ag Center

 - Home to the National Science Foundation's Engineering Research Center (ERC) Center for Quantum Networks